Post-Traumatic Stress Disorder

 rape, domestic violence, military combat, or violent crime.
 While it is normal to

-have some anxiety after such an event, it usually goes away in time.
+have some anxiety after such an event, it often goes away in time.
 But with PTSD,

 the anxiety is more intense and keeps coming back.
 And the trauma is relived through

-nightmares, intrusive memories, and flashbacks (vivid memories that seem real).
-The
+nightmares, intrusive memories, and flashbacks.
+These can be vivid memories that seem

-symptoms of PTSD can cause problems with relationships and make it hard to cope with
+real.
+The symptoms of PTSD can cause problems with relationships and make it hard

 What causes PTSD?